 - Signing and approving any trust account reconciliation statements prepared by the brokerage to confirm that they are accurate.

 As a Principal Broker, you are responsible for taking reasonable steps to ensure that each agent is authorized to deal or trade in mortgages on behalf of the brokerage.
-You also need to make sure that all of the brokerage’s agents are complying with every requirement under the Act.
+You also need to make sure that all the brokerage’s agents are complying with every requirement under the Act.

 If your brokerage does not take reasonable steps to deal with contraventions of the Act, you may be subject to enforcement action.